ahmdtaha/svmax/README.md

 * Python 3+ [Tested on 3.7]
 * Tensorflow 2.X [Tested on 2.0]

+## Usage example
+The toy mnist script `mnist_embedding.py` is straight-forward to run -- no external dependencies.
+Set the variable `svmax_enabled` to turn SVMax On/Off.

 ## Release History
 * 1.0.0
     * Add a toy Tensorflow example on Feb 20, 2021